 Costume and Design Yamit Salazar

-In Autumn 2017 Yamit stepped down as a full-time freelance company dancer and accepted the position of Rehearsal Director and Guest Dancer at ESD.
+Yamit stepped down as a full-time freelance Company Dancer in autumn 2017 and accepted the position of freelance Rehearsal Director and Guest Dancer at ESD.

-In Spring 2021, following on from his highly praised works for ESD's intensive programme, Yamit was commissioned by ESD to create his first major dance work, Bloom.
+In summer 2021, Yamit was commissioned by ESD to create his first major work for the Company titled, Bloom.

 As well as his work with ESD, he has danced on Celebrity X Cruises and has performed in five consecutive pantomimes as a dancer and dance captain at The Capitol Theatre, Horsham, as well as dancing in Madonna’s ‘Vogue’ for her launch dates at the London Palladium.

 Bloom is commissioned by Eliot Smith Dance and is funded and supported by Arts Council England, Northumberland Arts Development, Newcastle City Council's Culture Investment Fund and ESD's successful Crowdfunder in 2021.